mancj/SlideUp-Android/README.md

 # SlideUp-Android
-SlideUp is a small library that will allow you to add sweet slide effect to any view.
+SlideUp is a small library that allows you to add sweet slide effect to any view.

 ---